The new physics means we all go on after death. As cosmologist Marcus Chown states:

 It means that in the personal world, only the mind is real because the body is only real where it is defined by the mind.

 But how can I be just a mind?
 This makes more sense once we understand the nature and the importance of the ‘self-avatar’.

 Just as we build up knowledge about the world with our observations, we also build up knowledge about what we ourselves are like.
 This gives rise to the complete mental image of myself, built up from all the observations, looking in the mirror, noticing my preferences and so on.
 So this includes all the attributes of myself: the self-concept, who I think I am, the self-image, how I see myself, and the ‘body schema’, the mental map of where everything physically is and how it all works – ‘proprioception’.

 All together this is the self-avatar, meaning the three-dimensional representation of myself at the centre of my world hologram.
 This self-avatar is what is symbolised by the me inside my head in the pictures in The World Hologram.

 As with the rest of the world hologram, the self-avatar is a holographic field of information.
 Just as with the virtual-reality representation of the world, the self-avatar is mentally projected out onto my physical body.

 Objectively, of course, the body is exactly what we imagine, an ordinary object in the world.
 Albeit an object very special to its ‘user’.
 This is the highly complex and sophisticated biological structure that produces and houses the extraordinary mind.
 But subjectively, in the relative world, the determinacy of the body is completely defined by the self-avatar.
 My body is actually the body of the self-avatar.

 Of course we take all our psychology with us.
 The nature of the mind, the world hologram, explains exactly what passes on to the next life.
-The mind is the soul.
-The world hologram is the entity that continues to the next life.
+It is the mind as we ordinarily know it, the ‘me in here’, that continues to the next life.
+Get ready!

 The next main section is The New Enlightenment.